-Activities" ("ASU 2017-12").
+In August 2017, the FASB issued Accounting Standards Update No. 2017-12, "Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12").
 ASU 2017-12 provides new guidance about income statement classification and eliminates the requirement to separately measure and report hedge ineffectiveness.
 The entire change in fair value for qualifying hedge instruments included in the effectiveness will be recorded in other comprehensive income (OCI) and amounts deferred in OCI will be reclassified to earnings in the same income statement line item in which the earnings effect of the hedged item is reported.
 ASU 2017-12 is effective for interim and annual periods for the Company on January 1, 2019, with early adoption permitted.
-The Company is currently evaluating the impact of adoption of ASU 2017-12 on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2017-12 to have a material effect on the Company's consolidated financial statements.

 In July 2017, the FASB issued Accounting Standards Update No. 2017-11, "Earnings Per Share (Topic 260); Distinguishing Liabilities from Equity (Topic 480); Derivatives and Hedging (Topic 815)" ("ASU 2017-11"), which addresses the complexity of accounting for certain financial instruments with down round features.
 Down round features are features of certain equity-linked instruments (or embedded features) that result in the strike price being reduced on the basis of the pricing of future equity offerings.
 Current accounting guidance creates cost and complexity for entities that issue financial instruments (such as warrants and convertible instruments) with down round features that require fair value measurement of the entire instrument or conversion option.
 For public business entities, the amendments in ASU 2017-11 are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Company is currently evaluating the impact of adoption of ASU 2017-11 on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2017-11 to have a material effect on the Company's consolidated financial statements.